tinykite/botanic-romantic/_recipes/nettle-pesto.md

 - 1 tablespoon sea salt

 ### Directions

-1. Blend together until smooth — makes approximately one cup.
+Blend ingredients together until smooth.
 Serve with pasta, zucchini noodles, or use as a sauce for homemade pizza!